Brogan Hay: International career

 Hay has represented Scotland at the under-15 and under-17 levels.
 In September 2015 she scored two goals, within three minutes, against the Republic of Ireland at Ainslie Park; Scotland won the game 3–0.

 In 2017 she was part of the Scotland under-19 squad which qualified for the 2017 UEFA Women's Under-19 Championship, and made one appearance at the finals tournament as a late substitute in a 1–0 loss to Spain.

 Hay was called up to the senior squad for the first time in November 2022.

 Personal life

 Hay was raised in the Fernhill neighbourhood of Rutherglen, and attended Trinity High School in the town.

-Her older sister Kodie is also a footballer and a forward who began her career at Glasgow City; both siblings left the club at the same time for more playing opportunities, with Kodie moving to Hamilton Academical and later to Celtic and Motherwell.
-During the 2019 season, they played against one another in the Old Firm derby.
+Her older sister Kodie is also a footballer and a forward who began her career at Glasgow City; both siblings left the club at the same time for more playing opportunities, with Kodie moving to Hamilton Academical and later to Celtic, Motherwell and Partick Thistle.
+During the 2019 season they played against one another in the Old Firm derby, and subsequently were on opposite sides in a 2023 Scottish Cup semi-final and the 2024 Scottish Women's Premier League Cup final.

 Their uncle is former professional footballer Stephen McKeown.